Grand Prix de Monaco

 The best places to attend the Monaco Grand Prix 2025

 Where are the best places to watch the Monaco Grand Prix ?
 A seat in the grandstands guarantees visitors a unique ambiance.
 The JF Kennedy stand is a prime location for aficionados between the starting line and Sainte-Dévote turn.
+Sitting in a grandstand at Sainte Devote turn offers thrilling close-up view on the race.
 The grandstand opposite the Casino de Monte-Carlo has a view of one of the circuit’s most beautiful corners.
 The most important stands are between the Bureau de Tabac and La Piscine’s chicane.
 Some enjoy a view of the paddocks.
 The VIP boxes are just before the turn at La Rascasse.
 You are guaranteed to feel the thrill of the chase from these strategic locations!

 The yachts moored at Port Hercule also offer a unique view of the race and a chic, exclusive atmosphere.
 The Société des Bains de Mer Monte-Carlo’s establishments in the heart of the route also benefit from stunning views.
 If you would like to combine a Michelin-starred tasting experience with a view of the cars, visit the terraces of Louis XV-Alain Ducasse*** and Le Grill* at the Hôtel de Paris Monte-Carlo, or Yannick Alléno* at the Hôtel Hermitage Monte-Carlo.
 The Hirondelle’s terrace at the Thermes Marins Monte-Carlo looks out over the circuit, while the terrace at the Café de Paris Monte-Carlo and La Rascasse bar are at track level.
+Terraces and VIP areas provide some of the most exceptional viewing points over the narrow and legendary track.
 All our Resort’s restaurants are ready to welcome visitors during four days of Monaco Grand Prix action!

 Explore all our establishments